+This Course is Typically Offered: As Needed

+CHIN 202 - Intermediate Chinese 2

+Credits: 4

+Lecture Contact Hours: 4

-This course is a continuation of CHIN 102 and continues to cover vocabulary and grammar patterns and build competence in all four skill areas: speaking, listening, reading and writing.
+Description: This course is a continuation of CHIN 201 and continues to cover vocabulary and grammar patterns and to build competence in all four skill areas: speaking, listening, reading and writing.
 Through varied activities, emphasis will be placed on oral proficiency and communication.
 An appreciation of Chinese culture will be an integral part of the course.

+Prerequisites: None.
+Corequisites: None.

+Recommended: CHIN 201 with a minimum grade of 2.0 or three years of high school Chinese or equivalent language

+knowledge

+Course Category: Liberal Arts | Humanities

+This course counts toward Schoolcraft's General

+Education Requirements.